An introduction to $p$-adic $L$-functions: The Coleman map

 where $P_\ell(V^*(1), X) = \det(1 - \mathrm{Frob}_\ell^{-1} X | {V^*(1)}^{I_\ell})$ is the Euler factor at $\ell$ of the $L$-function associated to $V^*(1)$ and $\sigma_\ell$ denotes the image of $\mathrm{Frob}_\ell$ in $\mathrm{Gal}(\Q(\mu_m) / \Q)$. \end{definition}

-By what we have mentioned before, cyclotomic units form an Euler system for the representation $\zp(1)$.
-These elements are at the base of Rubin's proof of the Main Conjecture.
-In general, constructing Euler systems for a Galois representation is a very difficult task, and very few examples exist at the moment.
-Moreover, there is no actual axiomatic study of Euler systems allowing us to study the few examples known under the same setting.
+The cyclotomic units form an Euler system for the representation $\zp(1)$, and lie at the heart of Rubin's proof of the Main Conjecture.
+In general, constructing Euler systems for a Galois representation is a very difficult task, and few examples exist at the moment.